Monk shoe: Overview

-The monk shoe is a moderately formal shoe: less formal than a full Oxford (American: Balmoral); but more so than an open Derby (American: Blücher).
+The monk shoe is a moderately formal shoe – less formal than a full Oxford (American: Balmoral), but more formal than an open-laced Derby (American: Blücher).
 In between these, it is one of the main categories of men's shoes.

 The monk shoe is described by some specialists in the fashion sector as the most accomplished men's dress shoe.
 It often has a cap toe, is occasionally brogued, and is popular in suede.